ChapelStudios/hp-api/README.md

         <SpaProxyServerUrl>https://localhost:5173</SpaProxyServerUrl>
   ```

-If the project still starts, ensure Visual Studio has DDB.HealthCycle.Server` set as the startup project and not `multiple projects`
+If the project still starts, ensure Visual Studio has `DDB.HealthCycle.Server` set as the startup project and not `multiple projects`

-When the client is reactivated, make sure to run `npm install` from the `ddb.healthcycle.client` directory.
+> If the client is reactivated, make sure to run `npm install` from the `ddb.healthcycle.client` directory.

 ### Server Setup
 From the `DDB.HealthCycle.Server` directory in the solution directory, run `dotnet restore`.